devopsacademyau/academy/classes/03class/docker/README.md

 </p>

 ### Docker Daemon
-The Docker deamon exposes a RestAPI that is accessed by the Docker client.
+The Docker daemon exposes a RestAPI that is accessed by the Docker client.
 We use the Docker client to submit instructions to the Docker daemon so it can execute the containers, create new images, delete existing containers, connect to a running container, etc.

 ### Docker Client
 The Docker client is the command line tool used to interact with the Docker Deamon.
-With the client you can do things like create new docker images, interact with containers(start, stop, delete or execute commands in the container, etc), interact with images(delete, list, etc) and many more.
+With the client you can do things like creating new docker images, interact with containers(start, stop, delete or execute commands in the container, etc), interact with images(delete, list, etc) and many more.

 Below you have some of the most common commands used in the docker client.